-The big news out today is that in the next few days we will see the SABC Board being removed, Motsoeneng will be ejected according to sources.
+The big news out today is that in the next few days we will see the SABC Board being removed and that Hlaudi Motsoeneng will be ejected according to well-placed sources.

 I still recall as a kid I would beam with utter disbelief that Fakir Hassen used to shop at Golden Gate in Verulam with his family and I would tug at my aunt’s hijab and tell her look who it is!

 You see, Lotus wasn’t just a radio station back then, it was family.

 The station has reportedly lost about a third of its listeners, with its average listener numbers falling by about 130,000, from 390,000 to 260,000.

 Let us give credit where it’s due!
 I still woke up at the crack of dawn just to make sure I catch tweets from the Newsbreak team so I can RT their amazing reporting and get the best of news that kicked off at 6AM.
 I applaud the efforts of the #MorningRush team as they did their best to balance their offbeat humor with what music they have to play.

 But there was so much of the politicking I could handle from LotusFM.
 My first run in with the station was when I called them out twice on hate speech against the LGBT community on the Gospel Hour show but the station just never bothered to respond to my queries.